WINTER PARK

 The medicine ceremony.

-At the center of the three days is a guided medicine ceremony.
+At the center of our three days is a guided medicine ceremony.
 It lands on day two, and it’s the heart of everything.

-If it’s not stormy, we take the ceremony into the wilderness.
-If the mountains are wily and thunderous, we hold it inside, around a roaring hearth.
+If the weather holds, we take the ceremony into the wilderness.
+If the mountains have other plans, we hold it inside, around a fire.
 Either way, we go it together.
-Like men have been doing for eons.
+As men have always done.

 “The medicine experience was a breakthrough for me.
 My intentions were strong going in, and I came away with great energy that’s still with me.
 Your co-facilitation worked extremely well — great dynamic.
 I look forward to attending another with you guys.”